-In clinical trials, injection site adverse reactions, including tenderness, erythema, and/or swelling were reported in 10% to 40% of children after each of the first 3 doses of diphtheria-toxoid containing vaccine.
-Mild systemic reactions such as fever, irritability and/or fussiness were commonly reported (8% to 29%), as well as drowsiness (40% to 52%).
+In clinical trials, injection site adverse reactions, including tenderness, erythema, swelling or any combination of these findings, were reported in 10% to 40% of children after each of the first 3 doses of diphtheria-toxoid containing vaccine.
+Mild systemic reactions such as fever, irritability fussiness or any combination of these findings were commonly reported (8% to 29%), as well as drowsiness (40% to 52%).

-Diphtheria antitoxin may trigger allergic reactions of varying severity.
-The most commonly reported reactions are: skin pruritus/pain/swelling/redness; urticaria; dry cough/hoarseness; nausea/vomiting; or asthma-like crisis.
+Diphtheria antitoxin may trigger allergic reactions of varying severity including: skin pruritus, pain, swelling or redness; urticaria; dry cough; hoarseness; nausea; vomiting; and asthma-like crisis.
 The frequency varies and the reactions occur within the first 24 hours after administration of DAtx.
 Persons previously treated with serum of equine origin may have a higher risk of reaction.

-Serious adverse events are rare following immunization with diphtheria toxoid-containing vaccines and, in most cases, data are insufficient to determine a causal association.
+Serious adverse events are rare following immunization with diphtheria toxoid-containing vaccines and, in most cases, data are insufficient to determine that the vaccine has caused the reactions.
 Severe systemic reactions such as generalized urticaria, anaphylaxis, or neurologic complications have been reported rarely.

 Severe (arthus-type) injection site reactions are occasionally reported following receipt of diphtheria toxoid or tetanus toxoid-containing vaccines.
-There may be extensive painful swelling around the injection site, often involving the arm from shoulder to elbow and generally beginning 2 to 8 hours after injection.
-Such reactions are most often reported in adults, particularly those who have received frequent doses of diphtheria and/or tetanus toxoid.
+There may be extensive, painful swelling around the injection site, often involving the arm from shoulder to elbow and generally beginning 2 to 8 hours after injection.
+Such reactions are most often reported in adults, particularly those who have received frequent doses of diphtheria or tetanus toxoid or both.
 Persons experiencing severe injection site reactions usually have very high serum antitoxin concentrations and should not receive further routine booster doses of Td vaccine for at least 10 years.

 Severe reactions are uncommon.
 Fatal anaphylactic shock has been reported in 1:50,000 persons receiving DAtx.
-Serum sickness (fever, urticaria, arthralgia, adenomegaly and, more rarely, neurological or renal compromise) may occur between 5 and 24 days after the administration DAtx in approximately 8%.
+Serum sickness (fever, urticaria, arthralgia, adenomegaly and, more rarely, neurological or renal compromise) may occur between 5 and 24 days after the administration DAtx in approximately 8% of recipients.

 Cases of Guillain-Barre Syndrome (GBS) or polyneuritis have been reported following receipt of diphtheria toxoid-containing vaccine.
 While the evidence favours a causal relationship between tetanus toxoid and GBS, there is little evidence to support an independent association between receipt of diphtheria toxoid and GBS.

-Vaccine providers are asked to report, through local public health officials, any serious or unexpected adverse event felt to be temporally related to vaccination.
-An unexpected AEFI is an event that is not listed in available product information but may be due to the immunization or a change in the frequency of a known AEFI.
+Vaccine providers are asked to report, through local public health officials, any serious or unexpected adverse event felt to be temporally related to vaccination, so that a full investigation can be undertaken.
+An unexpected AEFI is an event that is not listed in available product information, but may be due to the immunization or to an increase in the frequency of a known AEFI.
 Refer to Reporting Adverse Events Following Immunization (AEFI) in Canada in Vaccine Safety Part 2 for additional information about AEFI reporting.

 Diphtheria toxoid-containing vaccines are contraindicated in persons with a history of anaphylaxis after previous administration of the vaccine and in persons with proven immediate or anaphylactic hypersensitivity to any component of the vaccine or its container.
-Refer to Table 1 and Table 2 in General Considerations in Part 1 for lists of all vaccines and passive immunizing agents available for use in Canada and their contents.
+Refer to Table 1 and Table 2 in Contents of Immunizing Agents Available for Use in Canada in Part 1 for lists of all vaccines and passive immunizing agents available for use in Canada and their contents.
 For the diphtheria toxoid-containing vaccines, potential allergens include: